Animist Psychology

 Frequently Asked Questions

-There’s no need for any psychological training or prior experience with animist, earth-honoring ritual to benefit from this course.
-Course recordings and resources are accessible and make connections across disciplines and cultures.
+There’s no need for any experience with ritual arts, spiritual practice, or Earth-honoring traditions to benefit from this course.
+Course recordings and resources aim to be accessible and to make connections across disciplines and cultures.
+For example, if you’re connected to mental health professions but entirely new to Earth-honoring traditions or spirituality, the course should still be quite useful even if some “spiritual” concepts are quite new or there are moments where you aren’t following every nuance.
 The material aims to serve practitioners of ritual arts, mental health professionals, and anyone interested in the intersections of psychology, the sacred, and love of the Earth.
+Beyond that more general audience, it’s especially designed for folks with some background in mental health who want to learn important elements about Earth, psyche, and culture that the field of psychology often declines to engage with.

 This course is designed to explore mental health and ritual topics through an animist lens, and participants may find themselves reflecting on tender or vulnerable topics like trauma, bonding, psychosis, and belonging.
-The course is not a replacement for direct, living support and/or professional medical advice, and enrollment does automatically include access to our Community Forum—an online discussion group of students past and present, including supportive members from Ancestral Medicine’s Practitioner Network and Ancestral Medicine staff.
-Sharing experiences, reflecting on practices, and making connections in this private online community can provide one form of support.
+The course is not a replacement for direct, living support and/or professional medical advice.
+As for in-course resources, enrollment does include access to our Community Forum—an online discussion group of students past and present, including supportive members from Ancestral Medicine’s Practitioner Network and Ancestral Medicine staff.
+Sharing experiences, reflecting on practices, and making connections in this private online community can provide one form of support and please honor your personal limits.

 Ancestral Medicine offerings are rooted in feminist, decolonizing, anti-racist, LGBTQI-friendly, class-aware, international, Earth-honoring ethics and a heart-aware and non-dogmatic spirit that seeks to honor each participant’s unique life experiences and ancestral storylines.
-Resources included with each lesson favor ancestrally and geographically diverse voices both within and outside the field of psychology, and the online Community Forum includes BIPOC and LGBTQ-only discussion spaces.
+Resources included with each lesson favor ancestrally and geographically diverse voices both within and outside the field of psychology, and the course includes optional BIPOC and LGBTQ-only small break-out spaces.
+We do our very best to foster cultural inclusivity and this includes listening carefully to impact and suggestions when any participants feel we’re not achieving this goal.

 All of our lesson videos have auto-generated closed captioning, as well as a full transcript and additional downloadable audio-only versions.
 If you have needs not met here, please feel free to reach out to us with suggestions at info@ancestralmedicine.org.